-The council welcomes e-petitions which are created and submitted through its website.
-E-petitions must follow the same guidelines as paper petitions.
+We welcome online petitions created and submitted through the website.
+Online petitions must follow the same guidelines as paper petitions.
 The petition organiser will need to provide us with their name, postal address and email address and indicate whether they live, work or study in the City.

 You can run an online petition at the same time as a paper petition, combining the two before submitting them to the council, although repeat names should be omitted by the petition organiser.
 Some people prefer this option as they find it easier to have one they can hand around to friends and family.

-Two versions of the same e-petitions will not be publicised by the council at the same time.
+Two versions of the same online petition will not be publicised by the council at the same time.

-When you create an e-petition, it may take five working days before it is published online.
+When you create an online petition, it may take five working days before it is published.
 This is because we have to check that the content of your petition is suitable before it is made available for signature.

-If we feel we cannot publish your petition for some reason, we will contact you within this time to explain why.
+If we cannot publish your petition for some reason, we will contact you within this time to explain why.
 You will be able to change and resubmit your petition if you wish.

-When an e-petition has closed for signature, in the same way as a paper petition, we will write to you within ten working days to let you know what we plan to do with it.
-If you would like a councillor to present your e-petition to a meeting of the Council please contact Committee and Governance Services t via the contact details above five working days before the petition closes.
+When an online petition has closed for signature, in the same way as a paper petition, we will write to you within ten working days to let you know what we plan to do with it.
+If you would like a councillor to present your online petition to a meeting of the Council, contact Committee and Governance Services via the contact details above five working days before the petition closes.